 TGbe editor: Modify the following paragraphs as below (Track Change On):

 GCMP processing expands the original MPDU size by 24 octets, 8 octets for the GCMP Header field and 16 octets for the MIC field.
-The GCMP Header field is constructed from the PN and Key ID subfields.
+The GCMP Header field is constructed from the PN, MLD and Key ID subfields.
 The 48-bit PN is represented as an array of 6 octets.
 PN5 is the most significant octet of the PN, and PN0 is the least significant.

+The MLD subfield (bit 0) of the Options octet signals whether MLD MAC Addresses are used for the construction of AAD and Nonce.
+The MLD subfield is set to 1 if MLD MAC Addresses are used for the constructions of AAD and Nonce, otherwise it is set to 0.
+The MLD subfield is always set to 0 when the transmitting STA is not affiliated with an MLD.

 The ExtIV subfield (bit 5) of the Key ID octet is always set to 1 for GCMP.